Fatberg: Mitigation

 Fatbergs can be mitigated through public awareness campaigns about flushable waste and grease traps for filtration at the source.
-Campaigns have been launched against wet wipes because of their effect on sewer systems, most notably by Surfers Against Sewage and the Marine Conservation Society, among other environmental NGOs, who called on the UK's Advertising Standards Authority to end “misleading” branding and packaging.
+Many U.S. municipalities require restaurants and food processing businesses to use grease interceptors and regulate the disposal of FOG in the sewer system.
+Campaigns have been launched against wet wipes because of their effect on sewer systems, including by Surfers Against Sewage, the Marine Conservation Society and other environmental NGOs who called on the UK's Advertising Standards Authority to end “misleading” branding and packaging.

 In 2022, Australia and New Zealand developed a product labelling standard to help determine if a product is flushable.

 Etymology

-Fatberg is a compound of the words fat and iceberg.
+Fatberg is a portmanteau of the words fat and iceberg.
 The word was used in 2008 to describe "large, rock-like lumps of cooking fat" washing up on beaches in Wales, and by 2010 was used in reference to sewer-blocking fat deposits in London.

 The word was added to Oxford Dictionaries Online in 2015.
 The term is used by authorities at Thames Water and South West Water, both in southern England.